Cimbali/pympress/README.md

 You will need:
 * Python 3.x, with [setuptools](https://pypi.python.org/pypi/setuptools)
-* [PyGi, the python bindings for GTK+3](https://wiki.gnome.org/Projects/PyGObject), which itself depends on Gtk+3, cairo, etc. PyGi is also known as *pygobject3*, just *pygobject* or *python3-gi*.
+* [PyGi, the python bindings for GTK+3](https://wiki.gnome.org/Projects/PyGObject), which itself depends on GTK+3, cairo, etc. PyGi is also known as *pygobject3*, just *pygobject* or *python3-gi*.
-* [Poppler, the PDF rendering library](http://poppler.freedesktop.org/), which is available in every good package manager (and shipped within PyGi for windows)
+* [Poppler, the PDF rendering library](http://poppler.freedesktop.org/), which is available in every good package manager.

+On windows, both GTK+3 and Poppler are shipped in the PyGi installer.

 ## Installing